Post-May Day Blues – and how to beat them!

 We’re all familiar with that Sunday feeling.
 The feeling of dread in the pit of your stomach as Monday, and reality, looms closer.
-Now times that by ten and you have the post bank holiday blues.
+Now times that by ten and you have the post may day blues.

 The bank holiday is a source of excitement for us all, an extra day away from the office or the hustle and bustle of our day to day lives, where we can do whatever we like without external pressures.
 It’s a joyful and rare time that we can spend with our families, hopefully in the sun.
 But as the long weekend draws closer, we all too often start thinking about how quickly it may pass us by.
 We may start to feel stressed about our free time ending before it has already begun.